Skip to main content

 • Line-of-business applications – do you need to scan-to-email or other frequently-used business software?

-• Integration of existing infrastructure – will your equipment fit seamlessly (or with minimal disruption) with your current print equipment?
-How easy is the ongoing management of the printing drivers with your IT infrastructure?
+• Integration of existing infrastructure — Will your equipment fit seamlessly (or with minimal disruption) with your current print equipment?
+How easy is it to manage the printing drivers with your IT infrastructure?

 • Workflow and document management needs – ensure that your equipment will operate with the software you currently use (or are looking to implement)